dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 *Supplemental Readings*
 - The *JCMS: Journal of Cinema and Media Studies* is a peer-reviewed, scholarly publication that houses articles discussing digital media, production, circulation, and cultural interpretations. https://muse.jhu.edu/journal/31
 - *Curator: The Museum Journal* provides a forum for exploration and debate of the latest issues, practices, and policies of current concern to the community. https://onlinelibrary.wiley.com/page/journal/21516952/homepage/productinformation.html
-- These are not required readings, but can be helpful to look through for inspiration as you assemble your sources for your annotated bibliography.
+- These are not required readings but can be helpful to look through for inspiration as you assemble your sources for your annotated bibliography.

 - **[Annotated Bibliography](/Assignments/AnnotatedBibliography.md)**